-Parameter Description "overlay" -> "objects" Defines the settings for displaying bbox and attribute data to the objects "faces", "bodies", "cars".
-Set True or False to enable/disable bbox and attribute data display for the relevant objects. "overlay" -> "gdpr" Set True to blurring all unmatched objects displayed on the video player.
-To fully comply with the personal data protection laws, follow this guide. "timeline" -> "min_zoom" Defines the largest possible scale on the video player timeline , second per pixel. "timeline" -> Defines the smallest possible scale on the timeline, seconds per pixel. "max_zoom" The second secon "timeline" -> "objects" Set True to enable marking face events on the timeline. -> "events" "faces" -> g and the second "enabled" "timeline" -> "objects" The maximum number of face events simultaneously marked on th -> "events" "faces" -> timeline.
-If there is more face events than that, you will be asked to "limit" zoom in. "timeline" -> "objects" Color of the matched face events. -> "events" "faces" -> Color of the matched face events. -&gt; "events" "faces" -&gt; "matchedColor" Calan of the convertable of five control "timeline" -> "objects" Color of the unmatched face events. -> "events" "faces" -> "unmatchedColor" "timeline" -> "objects" Set True to enable marking bodies events on the timeline. -> "events" "bodies" -> "enabled" "timeline" -> "objects" The maximum number of body events simultaneously marked on th -> "events" "bodies" -> timeline.
-If there is more body events than that, you will be asked t "limit" zoom in. "timeline" -> "objects" Color of the matched body events. -> "events" "bodies" -> · "matchedColor" "timeline" -> "objects" Color of the unmatched body events. -> "events" "bodies" -> "unmatchedColor" "timeline" -> "objects" Set True to enable marking vehicle events on the timeline. -> "events" "cars" -> 211 1 2 2 to thing in the create of the time interior "enabled" "timeline" -> "objects" The maximum number of vehicle events simultaneously marked on th -> "events" "cars" -> The state of the s timeline.
-If there is more vehicle events than that, you will be asked t "limit" zoom in. "timeline" -> "objects" Color of the matched vehicle events. -> "events" "cars" -> "matchedColor" "timeline" -> "objects" Color of the unmatched vehicle events. -> "events" "cars" -> "unmatchedColor" "timeline" -> "objects" Set True to enable marking human episodes on the timeline. -> "episodes" "humans" - "enabled" "timeline" -> "objects" The maximum number of humans episodes simultaneously marked o -> "episodes" "humans" - the timeline.
-If there is more face episodes than that, you will be aske "limit" to zoom in. "timeline" -> "objects" Color of the matched human episodes. -> "episodes" "humans" - - = Chapter 2.
-System Administrator's Gui &gt; "matchedColor" &gt; "matchedColor" "timeline" -&gt; "objects" Color of the unmatched human episodes. &gt; "matchedColor" "timeline" -&gt; "objects" -&gt; "episodes" "humans" - Color of the unmatched human episodes.
+Parameter Description "overlay" -> "objects" Defines the settings for displaying bbox and attribute data to the objects overray s objects "faces", "bodies", "cars".
+Set True or False to enable/disable bbox and attribute data display for the relevant objects. "overlay" -> "gdpr" Set True to blurring all unmatched objects displayed on the video gup1 player.
+To fully comply with the personal data protection laws, follow this guide. "timeline" -> Defines the largest possible scale on the video player timeline , seconds "min_zoom" per pixel. "timeline" -> Defines the smallest possible scale on the timeline, seconds per pixel. "max_zoom" Defines the smallest possible scale on the timeline, seconds per pinen "timeline" -> "objects" Set True to enable marking face events on the timeline. -> "events" "faces" -> Set 11 de to chaole marking face events on the timemic. "enabled" "timeline" -> "objects" The maximum number of face events simultaneously marked on the -> "events" "faces" -> timeline.
+If there is more face events than that, you will be asked to "limit" zoom in. "timeline" -> "objects" Color of the matched face events. -> "events" "faces" -> Color of the materied face events. "matchedColor" "timeline" -> "objects" Color of the unmatched face events. -> "events" "faces" -> Color of the diffidence face events. "unmatchedColor" "timeline" -> "objects" Set True to enable marking bodies events on the timeline. -> "events" "bodies" -> Set 11 de to chaole marking bodies events on the timemic. "enabled" "timeline" -> "objects" The maximum number of body events simultaneously marked on the -> "events" "bodies" -> timeline.
+If there is more body events simulationally marked on the "limit" zoom in. "timeline" -> "objects" Color of the matched body events. -> "events" "bodies" -> Color of the materied body events. "matchedColor" "timeline" -> "objects" Color of the unmatched body events. -> "events" "bodies" -> Color of the diffiatelled body events. "unmatchedColor" "timeline" -> "objects" Set True to enable marking vehicle events on the timeline. -> "events" "cars" -> Set 11 de to chaole marking venicle events on the unionic. "enabled" "timeline" -> "objects" The maximum number of vehicle events simultaneously marked on the -> "events" "cars" -> timeline.
+If there is more vehicle events than that, you will be asked to "limit" zoom in. "timeline" -> "objects" Color of the matched vehicle events. -> "events" "cars" -> Color of the materiou remote events. "matchedColor" "timeline" -> "objects" Color of the unmatched vehicle events. -> "events" "cars" -> Color of the difficulty relifere events. "unmatchedColor" "timeline" -> "objects" Set True to enable marking human episodes on the timeline. -> "episodes" "humans" - Set 11 de to chaole marking numan episodes on the timeline. "enabled" "timeline" -> "objects" The maximum number of humans episodes simultaneously marked on -> "episodes" "humans" - the timeline.
+If there is more face episodes than that, you will be asked "limit" to zoom in. "timeline" -> "objects" Color of the matched human episodes. nistration and Basic Config matchedColor uration 10 matchedColor "timeline" -> "objects" Color of the unmatched human episodes. -> "episodes" "humans" - "unmatchedColor" 1